Workflow Fragment

 Install

-npm install @fragno-dev/fragment-workflows @fragno-dev/workflows-dispatcher-node
+npm install @fragno-dev/workflows @fragno-dev/db

 Define a Workflow